HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 {{ figure_markup(
   image="ecommerce-real-user-core-web-vitals-experiences.png",
-  caption="Real-user Core Web Vitals experiences", description="A bar chart showing the number of sites with a good CWV experiences for the top 5 most popular ecommerce platforms.
+  caption="Real-user Core Web Vitals experiences", description="A bar chart showing the number of sites with good CWV experiences for the top 5 most popular ecommerce platforms.
 WooCommerce has 16.92% on desktop and 11.32% on mobile, Shopify has 43.22% on desktop and 32.64% on mobile, PrestaShop has 40.50% on desktop and 21.46% on mobile, Magento has 25.80% on desktop and 14.02% on mobile, Wix eCommerce has 29.86% on desktop and 21.57% on mobile, and Squarespace Commerce has 38.04% on desktop and 13.31% on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=1634335022&format=interactive", sheets_gid="1963925384", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql",